legoatoom/GameBlocks/ideas.md

 *= Potentional Legal Issues

+- playing against ai with a block in front of it dropper = easy, dispenser =  medium, detector = hard
+- Cats jumping on boards.

 Cards could have a special background that if the mod becomes _really_ popular donations could get special backgrounds.